Three Years Later, No Clues For Missing Members Of A Gary Family

 Flyers hoped to bring both King Walker and Diamond Bynum home but neither have been seen since they walked from Bynum’s house three years ago.

 “I don’t sleep a lot of nights.
-I try to keep the faith,” said LaShawn Walker.
+I try to keep the faith,” said LaShann Walker.

-LaShawn Walker said not knowing what happened or where her loved ones went has been a struggle for the family over the years.
+Walker said not knowing what happened or where her loved ones went has been a struggle for the family over the years.

 Law enforcement searched door-to-door three years ago in what Gary police described as the most extensive search conducted for two missing people in decades.